robustdj/autosuggest-rb/README.markdown

 ### Controller

-Your conotroller will need an action to respond to the autosuggest textfield.
+Your controller will need an action to respond to the autosuggest textfield.
 To add it to your controller call the autosuggest method and pass it the name of the model and column name as in the following example:

     class RecipesController < ApplicationController
       autosuggest :tag, :name